mecc-monash/rbc/sensing_tutorial.md

 #### Pins to remember

-Vcc: 5V to power the sensor
+VCC: 5V to power the sensor

 Trig: Signals the sensor to send a pulse

 Echo: Output the time in microseconds

-Gnd: Ground
+GND: Ground

 ## How it works
 The transmitter of the ultrasonic sensor emits a signal at 40,000 Hz in the form of an 8 cycle sonic burst.
 This signal travels through air at the speed of sound.
 Therefore, considering the travel time and the speed of the sound you can calculate the distance!